Master of Athletic Training

 Culver-Stockton College is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.

 MAT students will utilize a professional approach to demonstrating competence and skill in, as well as commitment to:

 - Quality Improvement

 - 100% of graduates passed the Board of Certification exam on their first attempt in last 3 years!

-- C-SC was the 2018 Missouri Athletic Trainers’ Association Quiz Bowl Champions
+- C-SC was a district qualifier and top place finisher in 2018, 2019 and 2020 for the Missouri Athletic Trainers’ Association Quiz Bowl

 - 100% of AT student have earned Graston Technique, Kinesio Tape, Personal Training, CPR/AED, and/or Psychological First Aid certification while completing their AT degree